heshanraj/Assignment---2/README.md

 4. **Regular User:**
     - Log back into the regular user account to view and complete the assigned tasks.

+## Target Audience

+The Django Task Manager platform is designed to cater to a diverse audience interested in task and project management:

+- **Administrators**: Oversee and manage tasks, categories, and user assignments.
+Ensure the smooth operation of the task management system.
+- **Project Managers**: Coordinate and assign tasks to team members, track task progress, and ensure project deadlines are met.
+- **Team Members**: View and complete tasks assigned to them, providing updates on task status and collaborating with other team members.
+- **Students**: Manage personal projects and study schedules, learning how to organize tasks and manage time effectively.
+- **Freelancers**: Keep track of client projects, deadlines, and deliverables, ensuring efficient task management and communication with clients.
+- **Educators**: Assign tasks and projects to students, monitor progress, and provide feedback on completed tasks.
+- **Small Business Owners**: Organize business tasks, delegate responsibilities to employees, and monitor task completion and productivity.
+- **Task Enthusiasts**: Anyone interested in enhancing their productivity through effective task management and organization.

+## Networking Features

+This project uses HTTP for communication between the client (web browser) and the server.
+This includes:

+- Handling user authentication and session management.
+- Serving dynamic web pages based on user roles (admin or regular user).
+- Processing form submissions for task and category management.
+- Fetching and displaying data from the server based on user actions.

+  ## Database Usage

+- **User Data**: Stores user account information for authentication and personalization.
+- **Task Data**: Stores details of tasks including name, category, assigned user, start and end dates, priority, and completion status.
+- **Category Data**: Stores task categories for better organization and management.

 ### Project Structure